-As described in Note 1, the accompanying financial statements referred to above present only the financial position of Just Arts and Management Charter Middle School at June 30, 2015, and the respective changes in financial position for the year then ended, and is not intended to be a complete presentation of The Doral Academy, Inc. These financial statements do not purport to and do not present fairly the financial position of The Doral Academy, Inc. as of June 30, 2015 and its changes in financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+As described in Note 1, the accompanying financial statements referred to above present only the financial position of Just Arts and Management Charter Middle School as of June 30, 2017, and the respective changes in financial position for the year then ended, and is not intended to be a complete presentation of The Doral Academy, Inc. These financial statements do not purport to and do not present fairly the financial position of The Doral Academy, Inc. as of June 30, 2017 and its changes in financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.